Eligibility and Guidelines

 - All past B.E.T.A.
 Challenge finalists, Douglass Foundation Graduate Business Plan winners and John H. Muller Jr. Undergraduate Business Plan winners are not eligible to apply to the 2017 competitions.
 Those that are applying with a different venture may be eligible.
 Please contact

 Antonette Ho for more information.

 - Individual students/alumni or groups are eligible to submit their application to the B.E.T.A.
 Challenge.
 The lead entrepreneur of any group must be a current Babson student, Babson alumni, or an Olin/Wellesley venture that is in the John E. and Alice L. Butler Venture Accelerator.
 If a group is comprised of both alumni and students, the status of the lead entrepreneur determines which challenge the group can apply for.

 - Student applicants must have a faculty sponsor in order to participate.
 All student applicants must find a faculty member willing to sponsor them.
-Butler Venture Accelerator faculty advisors at the Pursue and Launch and Grow levels can be considered as a faculty sponsor.
+Butler Venture Accelerator faculty advisors can be considered as a faculty sponsor.
 The faculty sponsor must be willing to review and provide input on the submission and agree to sponsor the submission.
 The faculty sponsor submitted will be verified for accuracy.
 Staff members, unless teaching a course at Babson, are not considered faculty.
-A faculty sponsor is optional for alumni applicants.
+A faculty sponsor is optional for alumni applicants, but not required.

 - The application requires the following: